languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -usability: pressing Esc too long will close both dialogs, should close only one

 TODO:
- -use Java 1.5 enums
+ -GUI: icon in window corner, better icon for system tray -clean up rule descriptions so that they coherently contain the error or the rule (e.g. "did + baseform" vs. "did + non-baseform") -use Java 1.5 generics everywhere (maybe also instead of arrays?)
- -use Java 1.5 generics everywhere (maybe also instead of arrays) -add more rules, especially agreement stuff
+ -add more rules, especially agreement stuff
  -add UnpairedQuotesBracketsRule (for pairing "(), [], {}, «», "", „”, depending on the language)
  -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318